CedricChambru/CedricChambru.github.io/_pages/about.md

 ### What's New?

+**2021-08-23**: With [Paul Maneuvrier-Hervieu](https://paulmaneuvrierhervieu.github.io/), we organise a panel on social conflict in early modern Europe at the next Rural History Conference in Uppsala (23-26 August 2021).
+Please find the CfP here.

 **2021-02-11**: I'm looking forward to hosting the first [Virtual FRESH Meeting](http://www.quceh.org.uk/zurich-2021.html) in Zurich.
 Join us to learn on fantastic resarch by new shcolars on "Living standards and economic development in historical perspective".

 **2020-11-17**: Excited to announce the online release of the [Historical Social Conflict Database (HiSCoD)](https://www.unicaen.fr/hiscod/?locale=en).
 Joint work with [Paul Maneuvrier-Hervieu](https://paulmaneuvrierhervieu.github.io/) that lists nearly 10,000 episodes of social conflict before the 20th century.